johanhedin/nanoca/README.md

 nanoca
 ====
-`nanoca` is a script that implement functions for a small file based X.509 Certificate Authority, CA.
+`nanoca` is a script that implement functions for a small file based X.509 Certificate Authority, CA, that can be used on a home or private network.

-It can create new CAs, create CSRs, sign CSRs, revoke certificates and create CRLs for the CAs.
+It can create new CAs, create CSRs, sign CSRs, revoke certificates and create CRLs.
+It has support for creating CSRs using PKCS11 enabled hardware tokens (like smartcards) if the underlying openssl installation has support for pkcs11_engine.

-A CA is represented by files in a directory and creating a new CA is as simple as creating a empty directory and run the create command (parameters for the CA will be asked for interactively):
+A CA is represented by files in a directory and creating a new CA is as simple as creating a empty directory and run the `create` command (parameters for the CA will be asked for interactively):

     $ mkdir myca